PatilAR/M1_Application_Mess-Management/README.md

 # M1_Application_Mess-Management
-To store data of employees and sales as well as order
+An effective way to maintain database of all items and the customer's bill generation